We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 Relevant Industry Experience

-This is an important factor for companies with unique or complex accounting needs or ones within highly regulated industries.
+This is an important factor for companies with unique or complex accounting needs or those within highly regulated industries.

 To evaluate this point, Scott says we ask candidates: “What did you do in that industry to make yourself stand out or to prove that you understand that industry and how it works?”